Riya-J/Product-Review-Classification-using-Web-Scraping/README.md

-# Product Review classification using Web Scraping
+# Product Review Classification using Web Scraping
 In this project we have generated our own dataset by applying web scraping on certain products on an E-commerce website.
 The reviews and ratings in the dataset are frther classified as positive or negative.
 Various NLP techniques are applied to the dataset before training it on supervised Machine Learning algorithms

 # About the Dataset